 But ultimately, growing up in West Yorkshire during the 1980s, it was the films of the decade that left the biggest impression.
 “This was the era that introduced me to cinema,” he says.
 “These were the films I watched as a child.
 The 1980s might not have the auteur quality of the 1970s, but it is the era that gives me the most pleasure.
 Many of my favourite films were made in the decade including Aliens, The ‘Burbs, Back To The Future, and An American Werewolf In London.”

-Dan lists movie trailers, the multiplex, old Hollywood actress and, interestingly, film studio idents as some of his favourite things about cinema.
+Dan lists movie trailers, the multiplex, old Hollywood actresses and, interestingly, film studio idents as some of his favourite things about cinema.
 He says of film trailers that “It doesn’t matter how bad the film might be.
 Being in the cinema when the trailers are playing gets the butterflies buzzing.
 Great trailers can be made for poor films and most trailers these days convey at least an element of intrigue.”

 And although the multiplex is the ugly face of commercialisation in cinema he concedes the “smell, sounds, and sights of the multiplex always bring me joy.
 I do hate long queues and screaming children but nothing can take away the sheer pleasure of smelling roasting popcorn and seeing those huge, cardboard movie placards advertising the latest blockbuster, knowing I’m about to watch a movie on a 20 foot high screen.”